Beaches in Havelock

 Radhanagar Beach is the most popular beaches in Havelock.
 Rated as the ‘Best Beach in Asia’ and ‘7th Best Beach in the World’ by Times Magazine, Radhanagar has made quite a name for itself.
 Blue waters, white sand, perfect depth, and waves make it the archetype beach experience.
 Dotted with palm and mahua trees, the beach offers tourists a tranquil ambiance to relax and unwind amidst nature.
 The scenery is so surreal that it will allow you to reconnect with the poet within yourself.
 You can choose Radhanagar Beach for a complete makeover of mind.
 The beach is extremely popular, but the stretch is so vast, you won’t notice it’s crowded.
 Surrounded extensively with bushes, long trees, and greenery all over, this is the perfect paradise for someone who craves solitude by nature.
 Radhanagar has almost no rocks, so it’s absolutely safe for swimming!

 #2 Neil’s Cove

 A part of the Radhanagar beach stretch, Neil’s Cove is known for a small lagoon where people can swim, and it’s just 20 minutes away from Radhanagar.
-It’s the ideal place for solo travelers and adventure seekers.
+It’s the ideal place for solo travelers and adventure seekers and makes for one of the most peaceful beaches in Havelock.
 You’ll get a lot of postcard-worthy pictures here so carry your cameras!
 You’ll also find some fine snorkeling spots in the calm sea.
 Do go with a guide who knows the route to this place, or carry a map with you.
 Be careful snorkeling in the cove, as salt-water crocodiles have been spotted there many times so we don’t recommend swimming here.

 #3 Elephant Beach